What to eat and drink in a heatwave

 Read more about how to stay hydrated during exercise.

-There may also be a medical reason why a person may retain more fluid – this might be a result of an existing kidney or heart condition.
-If you have any existing health conditions or you are experiencing symptoms, see your GP for advice on how much water is right for you.
+There may also be a medical reason why a person retains more fluid, it might be the result of an existing kidney or heart condition.
+If you have a health condition or you are experiencing water retention, see your GP for advice on how much water is right for you.

 Strawberries